A common bit of advice is “go where your customers are” – but I don’t think it’s quite as simple as that…

 However, having an established Twitter presence vs. not having one could be a measure of comfort for some people who are researching the company.
 Our Twitter presence isn’t active (easily fixed as even a few sporadic tweets can make an account look active) but it is reasonably well-built.
 As such, it isn’t damaging us to have it there and if we did suddenly want to use it, we wouldn’t have to start from scratch.

-I addressed the common advice to consider which platform do your end-users use.
-That’s still solid advice.
+When deciding our direction, I considered which platform our end-users use.
+That’s solid advice.
 I’ve begun the process of writing articles that are directly for the end-user, but also producing content which builds up the profile/increases brand awareness of Arkom, which indirectly helps our credibility and refer-ability in the real world.
 Just like real life networking, you’re never just talking to the person consuming your content, but their whole network if they decide to share it either online or offline.

 For us, it came down to which platforms could we foresee getting the most bang for our buck from with time put in vs. getting engagement out.
 Regardless of how many followers our business page had on LinkedIn, it would’ve been an avenue we explored, because that professional network is where so many of our prospective customers are looking out for the sort of content we want to put out.